 The above analysis compared the results from the last reporting year with trends over the last decade and found an increasing number of license suspensions and restrictions.

 Dealing with license defense issues can be overwhelming for physicians.
 Numerous intricate legal matters need to be considered.
 It is critical to have someone you trust on your side.
-You need someone who thoroughly understands the Texas legal system.

 Our goal as your legal counsel is simple: